-Refers to anything going on behind-the-scenes of a website not shown on the front-end to the users.
+Refers to anything going on behind-the-scenes of a website not shown on the front-end to the visitors.

 HTML (Hyper Text Mark-up Language)